RespiraWorks/Ventilator/manufacturing/README.md

 **This is an incomplete, as yet untested design that is not yet intended to be used on patients.**

-**This repository contains live documents.
-There are duplicate and alternative items for undecided aspects of the physical design.
+**The repository contains live documents.
+All documentation here is on a "best effort" but no guarantee basis.
+Information is incomplete.
+Pictures, renderings, parts lists and fabrication instructions may contradict each other.
 Components may or may not connect and integrate as intended.
 Contents may also be out of date.
 If you decide to buy or build anything, do so at your own risk.**

+**FIRE HAZARD** The below design is not fundamentally safe to be used or tested with oxygen or other volatile gases.
+Parts of the pneumatic design address the need for controlled pressurized oxygen supply.
+These aspects of the design have only been tested with pressurized air as proof of concept.
+Listed components are not safe to use with concentrated oxygen.
+Oxygen is a volatile substance and at high concentration is an extreme fire hazard.
+Do not do anything stupid.

-**No endorsements:** materials listed in these pages include links to various suppliers.
+**No endorsements.** Materials listed in these pages include links to various suppliers.
 This does not constitute any endorsement of specific products nor indication that those components are appropriate and reliable for use in medical devices.
 These links are simply here for our own convenience, since we all use the repository as our common collaboration space.